-“Wait – how do students with learning disabilities get into Columbia?”
+“Wait – how do students with learning disabilities get into highly-selective universities?”

-This question frequently follows when I tell people who I work as a learning specialist at Columbia University’s disability services office.
+This question frequently follows when I tell people who I work as a learning specialist at the disability services office of a highly-selective university.
 Underlying this question is one of many myths and misunderstandings about college admissions for students with learning disabilities and ADHD.

 Though I don’t work with the admissions office at all in my job (another myth), I hear a number of things about admissions and college fit that just aren’t true, and I worry that students and their families are getting bad advice from well-meaning people who don’t know the facts.
 I’ve tried to address the most common ones hoping that the explanations will make families feel empowered.

 Students with learning disabilities can succeed in college